-All transactions of the Alameda County Transportation Commission - Measure B Funds ("Measure B Funds") of the City of Albany, California (the "City") are included as separate special revenue funds in the financial statements of the City.
+All transactions of the Alameda County Transportation Commission - Measure B Funds ("Measure B Funds") of the City are included as separate special revenue funds in the financial statements of the City.
 Measure B Funds are used to account for the City's share of revenues earned and expenditures incurred under the City's paratransit, local streets and roads, and bicycle and pedestrian programs.
 The accompanying financial statements are for Measure B Funds only and are not intended to fairly present the financial position or results of operations of the City.